 The Advantages of Progressive Web Apps

 So if someone visits the website a few times, the app can trigger a download or web notification prompt.
-Further, they can be accessed online, and can update content dynamically, creating a more seamless user experience
+Further, they can be accessed online and can update content dynamically, creating a more seamless user experience.

 More importantly than all of those, Progressive Web Apps are fast.
 “Our own research has found that PWAs deliver two to four times faster page speeds, ensuring your hard-earned users stay engaged and convert,” says Igor Faletsky, CEO of Mobify.
 “Progressive Web Apps enable app-like experiences with the reach of the web.

 Progressive Web Apps have delivered great results for hundreds of web publishers and e-commerce vendors.
-Take a case of Pinterest, who converted their website into a Progressive Web App last year.
+Take the case of Pinterest, which converted its website into a Progressive Web App last year.